 Titanic Mug Club?

-One of the cool things going on in Titanic is the Titanic Mug Club, of which Nelson is a member.
-There are only a limited number of spots, and a few open up each year, allowing for new members to join.
+One of the cool things in Titanic is the Titanic Mug Club, of which Nelson is a member.
+Unfortunately, there are only a limited number of spots, and a few open up each year, allowing for new members to join.

 There are discounts involved, and your mug is larger than the regular layman’s cup.
 Nelson explained the Freemasonry-like rules for getting in, but I was too busy enjoying the fried mozzarella to recall.